Intimacy (2001 film): Plot

 Jay is a bartender who abandoned his family because his wife lost interest in him and their relationship.
-Now living alone in a decrepit house in London, he has intense weekly sex every Wednesday with a woman whose name he does not know.
+Now living alone in a decrepit house in London, he has intense sex every Wednesday with a woman whose name he does not know.
 At first, their relationship is purely physical, but he develops an emotional attachment to her.

 Jay is frustrated at work when his boss employs a junior barman, Ian, without consulting him, but later takes Ian under his wing.

 Wanting to know more about the woman, Jay follows her across the streets of London to the grey suburbs where she lives.
 He then follows her to a pub theatre where she is working as an actress in the evenings.
 Jay learns that her name is Claire, and she has a husband, Andy, a black cab driver, and a son, Leo.
 Jay befriends Andy and Leo, but Claire remains unaware that they are in contact.

 Jay's deadbeat friend Victor arrives unexpectedly to stay with Jay.
 Jay reluctantly allows him to stay but then throws him out on Wednesday before Claire is due to arrive.
 However, Claire does not come.
 Sometime later, Jay and Ian go to a squat to rescue Victor, as he has apparently fallen into drug abuse.
 Victor accuses Jay of being heartless.
 With Victor's encouragement, Jay has sex with a woman he meets there, but abruptly leaves in the morning.

 Jay confides in Andy about his failed marriage and that he is having an affair with a mystery woman who he sees every Wednesday.
 Andy introduces Jay to Claire after a play, and makes a point of mentioning Jay's affair to her.
 Andy and Claire later argue.
 Andy claims he doesn't care about the affair but that she is a bad actress who will never get anywhere, and that her persisting with it infuriates him.
 She tells him she's not going to leave him.

 Andy visits Jay's bar and obliquely makes it apparent that he knows about the affair.
 The next Wednesday, Claire arrives at Jay's house while Ian and Victor are helping him to clear it.
 She makes it clear to Jay that she will not leave her family, and won't see him anymore.
 They have sex one final time, then Claire leaves without looking back.